-- Comply with all relevant ordinances, rules and regulations of the City of Bellingham, and other applicable local jurisdictions that govern construction phase storm water pollution prevention measures. - The Office of Facilities Development & Capital Budget (FDCB) has the responsibility to monitor and manage public works contractors on campus.
-Stormwater management is part of their requirements for construction sites and must comply with Bellingham city construction requirements as well as those through Bellingham Public Works. - Obtain, as required, National Pollutant Discharge Elimination System (NPDES) permits that cover the storm water discharges associated with the construction activity, prior to discharging. - Provide training, or coordinate with existing training programs, to educate relevant staff in erosion and sediment control BMPs and requirements, or hire trained contractors to perform the work.
+- Comply with all relevant ordinances, rules and regulations of the City of Bellingham, and other applicable local jurisdictions that govern construction phase stormwater pollution prevention measures. - The Office of Facilities Development & Capital Budget (FDCB) has the responsibility to monitor and manage public works contractors on campus.
+Stormwater management is part of their requirements for construction sites and must comply with Bellingham City construction requirements as well as those through Bellingham's Department of Public Works. - Obtain, as required, National Pollutant Discharge Elimination System (NPDES) permits that cover the stormwater discharges associated with the construction activity, prior to discharging. - Provide training, or coordinate with existing training programs, to educate relevant staff in erosion and sediment control BMPs and requirements, or hire trained contractors to perform the work.
 The EHS department will provide refresher training to FM project managers on a specified time frame throughout the project as determined by EHS.
-Nominally this will be an annual requirement. - Coordinate with the Department of Ecology, or local jurisdiction, to provide access for inspection of construction sites or other land disturbances greater than or equal to one acre.
+Nominally this will be annual.

+• Coordinate with the Department of Ecology, or local jurisdiction, to provide access for inspection of construction sites or other land disturbances greater than or equal to one acre.

-Post-construction Storm Water Management for New Development and Redevelopment
+Post-construction Stormwater Management for New Development and Redevelopment

-- Comply with all relevant ordinances, rules and regulations of the City of Bellingham, and other applicable local jurisdictions that govern post-construction storm water pollution prevention measures. - Comply with the Minimum Technical Requirements for post construction storm water controls for new development and redevelopment of construction sites or other land disturbances greater than or equal to one acre.
+- Comply with all relevant ordinances, rules and regulations of the City of Bellingham, and other applicable local jurisdictions that govern post-construction stormwater pollution prevention measures. - Comply with the Minimum Technical Requirements for post construction stormwater controls for new development and redevelopment of construction sites or other land disturbances greater than or equal to one acre.